 Women experiencing violence at the hands of an intimate partner are not only at risk of serious injury or death, but at risk in many other ways as well.
 For example, fully 42% of the 105 Latina/Hispanic women who interviewed as AW told us they had threatened or attempted suicide.
 Thus, practitioners who are talking with a woman who has experienced violence or a violent threat in the past year should be aware of the possibility that the woman may be suicidal.
 Similarly, those who work with pregnant women need to be aware of the association between intimate partner violence and miscarriage, as well as the risk that the violence against her will increase after the baby is born.
-In addition, professionals working in criminal justice or in medicine should be aware or agency.
+In addition, professionals working in criminal justice or in medicine should be aware of their pivotal role as a gate-keepers for women to seek help from a counselor or agency.